Free Use

 Prevalence & culture

 Free use is a recognisable but niche theme, most visible in online erotica, kink forums and fan communities, where it is a popular fantasy tag.
 Reliable prevalence figures are scarce because it is documented through community spaces rather than surveys.
-Indirect context comes from broader fantasy research: in Lehmiller's Tell Me What You Want (2018) survey of 4,175 Americans, BDSM and power-themed fantasies were near-universal, only about 4% of women and 7% of men reported never having had a BDSM fantasy, indicating that the surrender and control themes underlying free use are extremely widespread even if this particular label is not separately measured.
-Its strong presence in kink media thus gives it cultural visibility out of proportion to documented lived practice.
+Indirect context comes from broader fantasy research: in Lehmiller's Tell Me What You Want (2018) survey of 4,175 Americans, only about 4% of women and 7% of men reported never having had a BDSM fantasy, indicating that the surrender and control themes underlying free use are widespread even where this particular label is not separately measured.
+Its strong presence in kink media gives it cultural visibility out of proportion to documented lived practice.

 Safety, consent & law

 Consent is the entire foundation of free use, and the dynamic is ethical only when that consent is informed, enthusiastic, ongoing and revocable.
-Responsible practice requires detailed prior negotiation, clear limits, a reliable way to withdraw consent at any time, and regular check-ins, since the format deliberately removes in-the-moment asking: a free-use arrangement that disables the ability to stop is no longer consensual.
+Because the format deliberately removes in-the-moment asking, responsible practice requires detailed prior negotiation, clear limits, a reliable way to withdraw consent at any time, and regular check-ins: a free-use arrangement that disables the ability to stop is no longer consensual.
 The arrangement is lawful only between consenting adults; standing prior consent never extends to anyone who cannot or does not agree, and any real-world non-consensual act is sexual assault regardless of any roleplay framing.

 - Consensual Non-Consent64/100Power, Roles & ScenariosA negotiated power-exchange scenario in which adults agree in advance to enact a scene of simulated non-consent, so the fiction of resistance or being overpowered is staged while real, ongoing consent underlies the whole encounter.
 Categorically distinct from actual assault.64